ethereumdegen/punk-forums/README.md

 -run server with pm2
 -server needs to validate packets and throw them away if bad (if wrong networkID for server config, if bad hash, etc)  Then we can accept packets from an API

-2.5)   Limit users to only having 10 bids,  min amt for bid

-3) build subgraphs to be able to show users items on website (subgraph for sales on this platform)
+3) build subgraphs to be able to show users items on website

 4) make it easier to wrap things - wrapping on the site

- -better filter on front page (later)

  -API

- - develop a subgraph to do data collection and show sales on front page